fern-api/fern/README.md

 ### Server-side Generators

 Fern's server-side generators output boilerplate application code (models and networking logic).
-This is intended for spec-first or API-first developers, who write their API definition (as an OpenAPI spec or Fern definition) and want to geenerate backend code.
-Watch a demo [here](https://docs.buildwithfern.com/server-boilerplate/server-boilerplate/express-js#demo-video).
+This is intended for spec-first or API-first developers, who write their API definition (as an OpenAPI spec or Fern definition) and want to generate backend code.
+Watch a demo [here](https://docs.buildwithfern.com/fern-sd-ks/other-generators/server-side/express-js#demo-video).

 | Generator ID                  | Latest Version | Changelog                                                    | Entrypoint                                                                       |
 | ----------------------------- | -------------- | ------------------------------------------------------------ | -------------------------------------------------------------------------------- |